asntech/intervene/docs/modules.rst

 	  "--figtype","{pdf,svg,ps,tiff,png} Figure type for the plot. e.g. --figtype svg.
 Default is ``pdf``" "--figsize","Figure size for the output plot (width,height). e.g.  --figsize 8 8"
 	  "--dpi","Dots-per-inch (DPI) for the output.
 Default is: ``300``."
-	  "--test","This will run the program on test data."
+	  "--scriptonly", "Set to generate Rscript only, if R/UpSetR package is not installed.
+Default is ``False``" "--test","This will run the program on test data."